Allow me a question—which you choose not to answer?

 We hold value despite our shortcomings not because of what we do but because of who we are.
 I am not talking about our shell either—our body, our appearance is not us.

 We are made of trillions of cells which function without us having to tell them what to do.
 While we are capable of atrocities, we are also capable of incomparable acts of beauty and selflessness.

 You are here.
 Therefore, you have value…as a human being.

 There will always be a better than, prettier than, and smarter than.
 But, there is also less than, not as pretty, and not as smart as.

 We get to choose how we want to see the world.
-We get to decide how we want to BE in the world.
+We get to decide how we want to be in the world.
 And, I am not talking about our innate abilities.
-I am talking about the choices we make every day despite our gifts or in spite of our gifts.
+I am talking about the choices we make every day despite our gifts or in spite of them.